 Dana Point Harbor offers dining, shopping, exploring, and boating.
 This active harbor is the hub of Dana Point in part because of their amenities.
 Notable shops in the harbor include Golden Galleon Boutique which has been voted the Best Ladies Fashion Boutique in Dana Point, and the eclectic souvenir shop, Woody Hut.
 Whatever you’re looking for, from fine art and home décor to clothing and gifts, Dana Point is sure to please.

-Dana Point Harbor offers ocean-focused activities including whale watching, fishing, kayaking, jet skiing, and boating to name a few.
+Dana Point Harbor offers ocean-focused activities including whale watching, fishing, and boating to name a few.
 Known as the whale capital of the world, Dana Point is a magical place to witness these majestic animals in the wild right here in Orange County.

 With their mission to use the ocean as a classroom, the Ocean Institute sets out to teach children marine science.
-Founded in 1977 and originally known as the Orange County Marine Institute, this educational non-profit set out to teach children about California’s most beautiful ecosystem and has done exactly that for over 110,000 guests annually.
+Founded in 1977 and originally known as the Orange County Marine Institute, this non-profit educates visitors about California’s most beautiful ecosystem and has done so for over 110,000 guests annually.

-In 1999 the Board of Directors voted to expand and in 2002 they opened a new 2.4 acre six building campus to better accommodate the growth this non-profit saw.
-The Ocean Institute now sees a multitude of eager learners and offers numerous ways for visitors to explore, and most importantly learn, about the big, blue ocean around them.
+In 1999 the Board of Directors voted to expand and in 2002 they opened a new 2.4 acre six building campus to better accommodate the growth of the non-profit.
+The Ocean Institute now sees a multitude of eager learners and offers numerous ways for visitors to explore, and most importantly learn, about the ocean around them.
 The Ocean Institute offers virtual tours for those unable to make it on site but there are also programs such as Spring Break camps for 5 to 12 year olds, College Fairs, Whale Tale Dockside Experiments, and sailing adventures aboard the Spirit of Dana Point to name a few.

 Dana Point is one of the best locations to whale watch, with charters departing daily from the Harbor.
-There are three primary whale watching tour companies: Captain Dave’s Dolphin and Whale Safari, Dana Wharf Whale Watching and, OC Ocean Adventures, where you can enjoy the whales with the pros.
-From gray whales migrating in the winter to blue whales in the spring, head south to Dana Point to see these beautiful animals in the crystal blue waters of Orange County.
+There are three primary whale watching tour companies: Captain Dave’s Dolphin and Whale Safari, Dana Wharf Whale Watching, and OC Ocean Adventures, where you can enjoy the whales with the pros.
+From gray whales migrating in the winter to blue whales in the spring, head south to Dana Point to see these beautiful animals in the waters of Orange County.

 According to CBS Los Angeles, Captain Dave’s Dolphin and Whale Safari is “the best whale watching in the world.”
-This cruise experience company offers numerous options to come close to not only whales but dolphins including low to the water zodiac style boats, glass bottom boats, and private charters to fit your individual needs and are offered starting at $65.
+This cruise experience company offers numerous options to come close to whales and dolphins in a variety of vessels including low to the water zodiac style boats, glass bottom boats, and private charters to fit your individual needs and are offered starting at $65.
 24440 Dana Point Harbor Drive, Dana Point, 92629

 For fifty years, Dana Wharf Sportfishing and Whale Watching Charters has offered an action-filled whale watching experience.
 With rates as low as $56, Dana Whale Watching Charters is a great option to get out there and enjoy the animals with the pros that also offer experiences like half price Tuesdays, catamarans, and private tours.
 34675 Golden Lantern Drive, Dana Point, 92629